Scale and Conformal Invariance on (A)dS: Introduction

 We recently studied linearized gravity on flat space from this perspective \cite{Farnsworth:2021zgj}, as an example of a unitary theory with no stress tensor that is scale but not conformally invariant in $D>4$.
 We found that, analogous to Maxwell theory \cite{Jackiw:2011vz,El-Showk:2011xbs}, in $D > 4$ the theory can be embedded into a non-unitary conformal field theory by adding specific gauge-fixing terms to the action.
 We also confirmed that, although there is no standard conformal invariance at the level of the action for linearized gravity in $D = 4$, the correlation functions of gauge-invariant operators, in this case the linearized Weyl tensor, do have the form dictated by conformal invariance.

 One of the aims in this paper is to extend the results of \cite{Farnsworth:2021zgj} to the other maximally symmetric spacetime backgrounds, namely de Sitter (dS) and anti-de Sitter (AdS) spacetimes.
-Conformal correlators on maximally symmetric backgrounds have been previously been studied in e.g. \cite{Osborn:1999az,Hinterbichler:2015pta,Kikuchi:2019epb,Alvarez:2020pxc}.
+Conformal correlators on maximally symmetric backgrounds have previously been studied in e.g. \cite{Osborn:1999az,Hinterbichler:2015pta,Kikuchi:2019epb,Alvarez:2020pxc}, and conformally invariant equations have been classified \cite{Eastwood:1987ki,Shaynkman:2004vu}.
 We begin by showing how there is no natural notion of a scale but not conformal theory on (A)dS, because there is no subalgebra of the conformal algebra of (A)dS that is strictly larger than the isometry algebra but strictly smaller than the conformal algebra, so there is no generator that one could call a scale transformation.

 We then go on to study all the possible bosonic single-field lower spin 2-derivative free conformal theories on (A)dS: scalar theories in section \ref{scalarsection}, vector theories in section \ref{vectorsection}, and spin-2 theories in section \ref{spin2section}.
 For the scalar, it is well known that there is a specific mass value at which it becomes conformal.
 For the vector, the massless theory is conformal for $D=4$, but we will see that for $D>4$ there is no mass value at which the Proca theory becomes conformal.
 There is, however, a 2-derivative vector theory with non-canonical kinetic terms which is conformal for $D>4$ (and reduces to the massless case when $D=4$).
 By diagonalizing this theory, we will see that it propagates a massive vector, with a particular mass analogous to the scalar's conformal mass, as well as a conformal scalar, and that the conformal symmetry acts in a non-trivial way which mixes the two fields while still acting linearly.
 For the tensor, there is no massive Fierz-Pauli theory which is conformal.
 The only conformal case is the massless tensor in $D=4$, which is not conformal in the standard way at the level of the action but whose correlators of gauge-invariant operators are in fact conformal.
 For $D\geq 4$, there is a 2-derivative action with non-canonical kinetic terms which does have conformal symmetry.
 For $D>4$, it diagonalizes into standard massive fields of spin $2$, $1$, and $0$, all with particular conformal masses generalizing the scalar's conformal mass.
 The conformal symmetry mixes these fields into each other, while still acting linearly.
 For $D=4$, this conformal action gets an enhanced scalar gauge symmetry, and the theory diagonalizes into a partially massless spin-2 field and a massless spin-1 field, again with conformal symmetry mixing them.
 We will see that this conformal partially massless theory shares many properties with linearized conformal gravity.